 VPNs are excellent privacy tools, but they can be expensive, and the free options out there can be… well, anything but private.

 Fortunately, there are some options for those who want a free, secure VPN.
 Our four favorite free VPNs are Proton VPN, PrivadoVPN, TunnelBear, and Windscribe.
 Each of these offers solid data, speed, and — most importantly — privacy practices.
-Proton VPN also tops our list as the best VPN for privacy, so its paid plans are worth considering.
+And if you want to take a premium VPN on a test run, we recommend Surfshark's seven-day free trial.

 FAQs